iam-idi/movieland/README.md

 # movieland
-A movie website, consuming the omdb api
+A movie website consuming the omdb api